singh-shreya6/Navigation-Assistant/Object_Detection/README.txt

 4.Then say " find" + Object to find.

-5.After processing, it directs the user the direction of the object.
+5. After processing, it directs the user the direction of the object.